-Introduction to Irrigation Methods:- What is irrigation? well, it is a process of providing controlled amounts of water to plants, agriculture crops, orchards, landscapes etc..at required intervals.
-Irrigation comes into picture during dry periods or when there are no rains in the region.
+Introduction to Irrigation Methods:- What is irrigation? well, it is a process of providing controlled amounts of water to plants, agriculture crops, orchards, landscapes, etc..at required intervals.
+Irrigation comes into the picture during dry periods or when there are no rains in the region.
 Irrigation also helps from frost conditions other than weed control (in growing grain crops) and prevents soil consolidation as well.
-If the agriculture crops are grown with direct rain-fall, it is referred as a rain-fed crop.
+If the agricultural crops are grown with direct rain-fall, it is referred to as a rain-fed crop.
 So there are two options to grow crops; Irrigation and Rain-fed.
 Apart from growing green crops, irrigation is also being used for dust suppression, cooling livestock (dairy, goats, sheep, pigs, etc..) from heat, sewage disposing, and in a mining area.

 In this write-up, let us discuss different types of irrigation methods along with their adaptations, advantages, and disadvantages.

-Irrigation Methods – Types of Irrigation Methods:- There are many Irrigation methods available to adapt based on soil, crop type, water availability and method of planting.
+Irrigation Methods – Types of Irrigation Methods:- There are many Irrigation methods available to adapt based on soil, crop type, water availability, and method of planting.

 - Flooding Method.